Chevrolet Corvair: 1961

-A station wagon, marketed as the Lakewood, joined the lineup in 1961 with its engine located under the cargo floor and offering 68 ft³ (1.9 m³) of cargo room; 58 ft³ in the main passenger compartment, and another 10 ft³ in the front trunk.
+A station wagon, marketed as the Lakewood, joined the lineup in 1961 with its engine located under the cargo floor and offering 68 ft^{3} (1.9 m^{3}) of cargo room; 58 ft^{3} in the main passenger compartment, and another 10 ft^{3} in the front trunk.
 The Corvair engine received its first size increase to 145 cuin via a slight increase in bore size and was rated at 98 hp.
 The base engine was still rated at 80 hp when paired with the manual transmissions but this increased to 84 hp when mated to the optional automatic transmission in Monza models.
 To increase luggage capacity in the front trunk, the spare tire was relocated to the engine compartment (in cars without air conditioning) and new "direct air" heater directed warmed air from the cylinders and heads to the passenger compartment.
 The gasoline heater remained available as an option through 1963.
 Factory air conditioning was offered as a mid-1961 option introduction.
 The condenser lay flat atop the horizontal engine fan.
 A large, green-painted reverse rotation version of the standard GM Frigidaire air-conditioning compressor was used, and an evaporator housing was added under the dash with integrated outlets surrounding the radio housing.
 Air conditioning was not available on wagons, Greenbrier/Corvair 95, or the turbocharged models introduced later, due to space constraints.
 Chevrolet also introduced the Corvair 95 line of light-duty trucks and vans, using the Corvair Powerpack with forward-control, or "cab over", with the driver sitting over the front wheels, as in the Volkswagen Type 2.

 The Greenbrier Sportswagon used the same body as the "Corvan 95" panel van with the side windows option, but was marketed as a station wagon and was available with trim and paint options similar to the passenger cars.
 The "Corvan 95" model was also built in pickup versions; the Loadside was a fairly typical pickup of the era, except for the rear engine, forward controls, and a pit in the middle of the bed.
 The more popular Rampside had a unique, large, fold-down ramp on the side of the bed for ease of loading wheeled items.